PEZ/backseat-driver/README.md

 ### Tips

-In the demo above I have placed the Backseat Driver output channel in the **Secondary Sidebar**.
+In the demo above I have placed the Backseat output channel in the **Secondary Sidebar**.
 (Search for it in the Command Palette if you're not in the know).

 To show the channel at will you can bind a keyboard shortcut, like so: